San Clemente Canyon: Park

-The canyon and Marian Bear Memorial Park parallels the San Clemente Canyon Freeway (State Route 52) (along northern canyon slopes), between its junctions with Interstate 5 (on west) and Interstate 805 (on east) at the ends.
+The canyon and Marian Bear Memorial Park parallel the San Clemente Canyon Freeway (State Route 52) (along northern canyon slopes), between its junctions with Interstate 5 (on west) and Interstate 805 (on east) at the ends.

 The park provides a natural setting in the midst of a busy urban area.
 The 467 acres of dedicated natural parkland include finger canyons and mesas on the south side.